VA FileMan V. 22.2 Programmer Manual Banner

 ScreenMan API

-You can use this entry point only within a ScreenMan form, in all places where M code can be placed on the form.
+You can use the PUT^DDSVAL API only within a ScreenMan form, in all places where M code can be placed on the form.

-This procedure stuffs data into a data dictionary field as part of ScreenMan's transaction.
-The data passed to this procedure is filed in the database only when the user explicitly saves changes.
+The PUT^DDSVAL API stuffs data into a DATA DICTIONARY field as part of ScreenMan's transaction.
+The data passed to this API is filed in the database only when the user explicitly saves changes.
 Until then, it is stored in a temporary location.

-If the specified field is a word processing field, the value passed to the procedure is the closed root of the array that contains the text.
+If the specified field is a WORD-PROCESSING field, the value passed to the API is the closed root of the array that contains the text.

 If, while a form is running, a call to PUT^DDSVAL fails, ScreenMan prints an error message in the Command Area.